How to apply

 IELTS on Paper

-This test requires test takers to sit at a desk with the question papers and answer sheets for the Reading, Listening and Writing tests in an official IELTS test centre.
+This test requires test takers to sit at a desk with the question papers and answer sheets for the Listening, Rearding and Writing tests in an official IELTS test centre.
 Test takers will write their answers in either pen or HB-pencils.
+The Listening test is projected via speakers installed throughout the test room and a sound/volume test is performed at the start of the Listening section.
 The Speaking test is carried out face-to-face with a trained IELTS examiner.

 IELTS on Computer

-This test requires test takers to sit the Reading, Listening and Writing tests in front of a computer with the questions presented on the screen in an official IELTS test centre.
-The test takers then submit their answers through the use of a keyboard and a mouse.
+This test requires test takers to sit the Listening, Reading and Writing tests in front of a computer with the questions presented on the screen in an official IELTS test centre.
+Test takers are provided with headphones for the duration of the test and submit their answers through the use of a keyboard and a mouse.
 The Speaking test is not on computer and is carried out face-to-face with a trained IELTS examiner.

 Academic or General Training?